 - Maple syrup candies: It may be sugar, but it’s a naturally sourced sugar and does not contain toxic chemicals.
 Available at bulk barn.

 - Mini Cocoa Camino dark chocolates: This fair trade company has nothing but good ingredients in their chocolate.
 Available in small bags at most health food stores.

 - Lara Bars: A delicious, high protein, sweet bar made from dates and other healthy ingredients.
 Available at Costco in a larger quantity.
 I will note that this option is slightly more expensive, so if you’re a household that gets a lot of trick-or-treaters it may not be the best choice!

 - Tooth brushes: Now I know what you are thinking!
 What kid will want a toothbrush!
-My experience is that usually, the younger kids get excited about this handout and not so much the older ones.
-I guarantee the older ones will end up using them at some point though!
+You may be surprised how the younger kids get excited about this handout.
 The dollar store is the best place to get large quantities of toothbrushes.

 - Glow sticks: Most kids just think these are plain awesome!
 What would be more fun than trick-or-treating with a glow stick?
 Available at the dollar store.

-- Hair bows/elastics for girls and crayons for boys: If you are ok with having two different bowls, one for boys and girls, and maybe a third bowl for older kids (maple syrup candies!) then this could be a fun option.
+- Hair bows/elastics and crayons: If you are ok with having two different bowls, and maybe a third bowl for older kids (maple syrup candies!) then this could be a fun option.
+Let kids choose the bowl they would prefer.
 Available at the dollar store for cheapest prices!